 I didn’t have a wish ready: I had to root around for one, trying to choose something not too selfish and not too far-fetched.
 The corner of North Wales looked like it was being attacked from space at one point, making me wonder what would happen if one were to strike the estuary, which is still reported to be full of unexploded bombs from World War Two.

 It reminded me of being a child again, when I used to play with my friends down on the shore, discovering and investigating wrecked boats and winding gutters.
 We made The Hidey Hole out of a huge concrete pipe that had been discarded in the woods and launched regular water pistol assaults on another gang from there.
-There were rope-swings, rope-bridges, fox-holes, tunnels, BMX ramps and even a zipline.
+There were rope-swings, rope-bridges, fox-holes, tunnels, BMX ramps and a potentially lethal zipline.

 Unauthorised use of our facilities was the most common cause for confrontations, which often escalated to the point of parents getting involved, displeased at their beloved little angels coming home covered in mud and soaking wet, having lost the territory battle.
 No-one ever got really hurt.
 An older brother threw a brick at me once, hitting me in the leg, but it didn’t do much damage.
 I just pretended it did, so that his mum would ground him, taking him out of the equation for a week and leaving his brother fair game for another water-bombing.